Offering grants to non-profit groups to help them use academic research to bolster their work

 2021 Grants for Non-Profit Organizations

 (June 22 – July 27, 2021)

 What is this program?

-- The program offers grants to not-for-profit advocacy and front-line organizations tackling problems and negative impacts generated by global industrial animal agriculture, especially in low- and middle-income countries.
+- The program offers grants to not-for-profit organizations tackling problems and negative impacts associated with global industrial animal agriculture, especially concerning low- and middle-income countries.

-- The purpose of the program is to incentivize organizations to actually make use of academic research and experts to support their work and help them find practical solutions to problems.
+- The purpose of the program is to incentivize organizations to make use of academic research and experts to support their work and to assist them with finding practical solutions to problems.